lqnoei/Signaloid_templatefor_C/README.md

 While using Signaloid processor, we are able to see how the uncertainty of the inputs affect the results.
 We can actually compare it with a matrix with certain data.
 A brief statement of the observation is that: the reduced upper triangular matrix of uncertain matrix is very near to the true reduced matrix once the inputs data have the expectations which are near to the true data; however, the solution depends highly on the variance of the iputs data, and once the variance is too high, the accuracy decreases largely.

-In other words, in order to get a relatively accurate result with implementation on Signaloid platform, it's needed to restrict the expectation and variance of input data: the expectation should be near to the true data and the variance should be small.(Normalization is a good method, we could see examples below.)
+In other words, in order to get a relatively accurate result with implementation on Signaloid platform, it's needed to restrict the expectation and variance of input data: the expectation should be near to the true data and the variance should be small.
 ## Specific Algorithm of Gaussian Elimitation
 ### Obtaining the Reduced Upper Triangular Matrix
 1. Keeping the first row $M_{1}$ unchanged, then calculate the multipiliers $s_{i}$ of other $n-1$ rows such that the first element of each row becomes zero when we do elementary operation $M_{i}-s_{i}\times M_{1}$.